Agonit Sallaj

-Agonit Azem Sallaj (born 14 February 1992) is an Albanian retired professional footballer who played mainly as a defender.
+Agonit Azem Sallaj (born 14 February 1992) is an Albanian footballer who played mainly as a defender.

 Club career

 Sallaj began his career at Neuchâtel Xamax in Switzerland, he spent two years at the club without making an appearance.
 For the 2011–12 season Sallaj joined Biel-Bienne on a seasons loan where he made twenty-four league appearances whilst scoring two goals, he also played in three Swiss Cup matches, scoring in one of them, during the loan spell.
 Once Sallaj's loan ended he was released by parent club Neuchâtel Xamax.

-In the summer of 2012, Sallaj had a trial at English club Portsmouth, after featuring in two games against Aldershot Town and Bolton Wanderers in friendly matches, manager Michael Appleton ended his interest in signing Sallaj.
+In summer 2012, Sallaj had a trial at English club Portsmouth, after featuring in two games against Aldershot Town and Bolton Wanderers in friendly matches, manager Michael Appleton ended his interest in signing Sallaj.

 Biel-Bienne resigned Sallaj permanently in September 2012.
 His permanent spell at Biel-Bienne was less successful after he made just three appearances, due to his lack of game time he joined Fribourg on loan in January 2013 for the remainder of the season.

 Sallaj made one appearance while at Fribourg, he returned to Biel-Bienne where he was subsequently released in July 2013.
 It took Sallaj seven months to find a new club until he joined Bulle in January 2014, he remained at the Swiss club before leaving in July of that year to join Le Mont.
 Salaj stayed with Le Mont until February 2015 when he rejoined former club Neuchâtel Xamax on a contract lasting until the summer of 2016.

 In summer 2017 he quit football due to a persistent knee injury sustained in an August 2015 match against former club Biel-Bienne.